jbcodeforce/openshift-studies/docs/index.md

 s2i create ibmcase/buildorderproducer .
 ```

-When the assemble script is done, the container is committed to internal repository.
+When the assemble script is done, the container image is committed to internal image repository.
 The CMD part of the dockerfile execute a run script.

 Here is another command to build the output image using existing build image on local code: